On diagonal actions of branch groups and the corresponding characters: Introduction.

-Weakly branch groups is a more general class of groups acting on spherically homogeneous rooted trees.
-They were introduced around 2002 after the discovery that the so called Basilica group is a weakly branch group.
-This group is interesting due to the fact that this is the first example of amenable but not subexponentially amenable group and is an iterated monodromy group of the map $f(z)=z^2-1$ (\cite{Nekr}).
-The account of results and methods of theory of branch and weakly branch groups can be find in \cite{Gr00} and \cite{BGS03}.
+Branch groups were introduced by the second author in \cite{Gr00}.
+The class of branch groups contains many examples of groups with remarkable properties.
+Among them is the group of intermediate growth constructed in \cite{Gr80} and studied in \cite{Gr84} to answer Milnor's question on growth and Day's question on existence of a non-elementary amenable group.
+Weakly branch groups form a more general class of groups acting on spherically homogeneous rooted trees.
+It contains, for instance, the Basilica group, which is the first example of amenable but not subexponentially amenable group and is an iterated monodromy group of the map $f(z)=z^2-1$ \cite{Nekr}.
+Branch and weakly branch groups have many important applications in group theory, combinatorics, spectral theory, holomorphic dynamics, probability theory, \textit{etc}.
+This paper is dedicated to studying diagonal actions of weakly branch groups and associated characters and factor representations.

-By definition, a factor representation is a unitary representation of a group that generates a von Neumann algebra that is a factor (\ie\, its center consists of scalar operators).
-The theory of factor representations of groups is closely related to the theory of representations of factors.
-Both these areas have long history.
-An important notion associated with a factor representation is a notion of a character.
-Character of a factor representation $\pi$ is defined by $\chi(g)=\tr(\pi(g))$, where $\tr$ is the trace on the factor generated by representation $\pi$.
-In fact, representation $\pi$ can be reconstructed from $\chi$.

-A character is a complex valued function on $G$ constant on conjugacy classes, positive definite and normalized: $\chi(e)=1$ for the unit $e$ of the group.
-Indecomposable characters are extreme points in the simplex of characters and determine factor representation up to quasi-equivalence.
-In some important cases there are uncountably many (\cite{VK}, \cite{DN07 Wreath}) or countably many of indecomposable characters (\cite{Sk}, \cite{DM13 AF}), and they allow complete description.
-On the other hand, there are interesting groups with poor set of indecomposable characters.
-For instance, Chevalier groups over an infinite discrete field (\cite{Ov71}) and simple Higman-Thompson groups (\cite{DM14 Thompson}) admit only two characters: the trivial and the regular one.

-The old idea coming from studies of characters of $S(\infty)$ and presented in \cite{VK} recently got a new life after A. Vershik had attracted the mathematics community to the notions of totally non-free and extremely non-free actions (two notions coincide for the class of countable groups).
-Such actions are characterized by the property that on the set of full measure of the phase space different points have different stabilizers, or by the fact that sigma-algebra generated by the sets $\fix(g)$ of fixed points of elements $g\in G$ is the whole sigma algebra $\Sigma$ of measurable subsets of the phase space.

-Observe that if a group $G$ acts by measure-preserving transformations on a probability space $(X,\Sigma,\mu)$ then the function $\mu(\fix(g))$ is a character.
-The approach based on use of totally non-free actions to study characters and factor representation is quite promising and is based on the result of Vershik from \cite{V11} (see Theorem \ref{ThTNFAlg}) which implies that characters corresponding to totally non-free actions are indecomposable.
-Our main results are stated in Section \ref{SecMain}.
-A corollary of them is that every weakly branch group has at least countably many different ergodic totally non-free actions, and hence at least countably many indecomposable characters (\ie\;at least countably many II$_1$ factor representations).